Ridlsan/iqtoolkit/docs/blog/building-part-05.md

-Itís not too different from before.
+It‚Äôs not too different from before.
 The Translate method has multiple steps, invoking the additional visitors, and the Execute method no longer has to build ObjectReader if the projector does not exist.
 It always exists.